 Once you can handle the tongue, peel off the skin.

-Now you have an excellent piece of lean meat.
+Now you have an excellent piece of meat.

 Slice thinly and serve with your choice of condiments.
 My brother Rich suggests horseradish.